develop2arman/rust-all-in-one/workspace/trait/TRAIT.md

 [[BUILT_IN]]
 ---

+> We can use traits to define shared behavior in an abstract way.
+We can use trait bounds to specify that a generic type can be any type that has certain behavior.

+> Traits are similar to a feature often called interfaces in other languages, although with some differences.

+> What is a trait?
+A trait is a language feature that is analogous to an interface, protocol, or contract.
+If you have a background in object-oriented programming, consider a trait to be an abstract base class.
+If you have a background in functional programming, Rust’s traits are close to Haskell’s type classes

+> these also support a form of inheritance that’s common in most object oriented languages.
+For now, though, the thing to remember is that traits represent common behavior (Or reusable codes like println!)that types opt into via the syntax impl Trait for Type.

+> After the method signature, instead of providing an implementation within curly brackets, we use a semicolon

+> What does PartialEq do for types?
+It enables comparisons with the == operator.
+“Partial” allows for cases where two values that match exactly should not be treated as equal, such as the floating point’s NAN value or SQL’s NULL.
+When you see a sentence with the following structure, “...T is Debug...”, what they’re saying is that T implements the Debug trait.

+> This interface consists of associated items, which come in three varieties:
+	- functions
+	- types
+	- constants

+> All traits define an implicit type parameter Self that refers to "the type that is implementing this interface"

+> Trait functions may omit the function body by replacing it with a semicolon.
+This indicates that the implementation must define the function.
+If the trait function defines a body, this definition acts as a default for any implementation which does not override it.
+Similarly, associated constants may omit the equals sign and expression to indicate implementations must define the constant value.
+Associated types must never define the type, the type may only be specified in an implementation.

+> we mentioned that to use traits as trait objects, we must put them behind a pointer, such as &dyn Trait or Box<dyn Trait> (Rc<dyn Trait> would work too).

 > Traits are **private** by default.

 > Traits are not usable by themselves and are meant to be implemented by types.
 Traits have the power to establish **relationships between distinct types**.